The Daily 8: A Social Media Checklist for Small Business Owners

 The secret to social media marketing is…just do it, every single day!

 Disappointed?
 Don’t be.
 This is actually fantastic news for you!
 This means the playing field is actually extremely level for small and medium sized businesses looking to get some inexpensive marketing out of their social media profiles.
+It is very easy to do thanks to things like instagram scheduler, which automatically uploads different posts at different points in the day without you having to do anything.
+This means that you do not constantly have to be glued to your phone 24/7, giving you more time to focus on other elements of the business that you will need once you’ve built up a larger following.
 What no one is driving home in their countless blog posts and articles about social media is the simple truth that the easiest and most affordable way to get ahead is by simply using the tools given to you.
 You need to post and engage daily in order to gain a following.
 That, in turn, can bring home the bacon.

 Now that the cat’s out of the bag and you know the BIG SECRET to social media marketing, you’re ready to get out there and make some easy money, right?
 Well hold on there – we’ve got one more problem to solve.

 If you’re like 90% of small and medium sized business owners, you consider social media as something you do NOT have the time for, and we totally understand that.
 That leaves you with three options: